 The cob bathroom was damaged in the fires of October 2017, thanks to another log store next to it catching fire.
 A good lesson learned about not building log stores too close to buildings … The cob stopped the fire dead at the walls so the bathroom remains useable.
 We need to replace part of one side of the roof, partially dismantle a wall to do so, and replace the front window which broke in the heat.
 Repairs should be complete by the end of 2018.

 In 2017, we started creating another bathroom in the geodesic dome greenhouse and the shower was plumbed in and working, even if the surroundings weren’t yet finished, when the fires hit in October.
-The plumbing is now mostly burnt out, but when we manage to raise funds to repair the greenhouse, the bathroom and sauna there will be finished.
+The plumbing is now mostly burnt out, but when we manage to raise funds to repair the greenhouse, the bathroom there will be finished.